Connect with others who understand.

 Medically reviewed by Fatima Sharif, MBBS, FCPS

-In this article, we’ll give an overview of the MTHFR gene and its role in the body.
-We’ll also discuss how MTHFR mutations are associated with blood clots and what this means for people living with hemophilia.
+In this article, we’ll explain what the MTHFR gene does, how MTHFR mutations relate to blood clots, and what this may mean for people living with hemophilia.
 To learn more about MTHFR mutations and whether you may have one, talk to your doctor or hematologist (blood specialist).

 What Is the MTHFR Mutation?